wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365-developer/office-add-ins-sso/includes/7-exercise-outlook-sso.md

 ### Expose an API: Application ID URI

-Finally, select **Manage > Expose an API** in the left-hand navigation.
+Finally, select **Manage > Expose an API** in the leftmost navigation.
 There are multiple things to do on this page:

 First, select **Set** next to the **Application ID URI**.
 This is the unique ID of our application.
 Add **localhost:3000/** just before the protocol and the ID of the application so it looks similar to the following and select **Save**: